dkolotouros/Restaurant_res/README.md

 # Restaurant_res

-#To spin up app use npm run dev
+Use NPM run dev to spin up in dev mode